thinkful-ei24/cameron-fullstack-capstone-client/README.md

 ## Deployed App

-The deployed version of this app can be found [here](https://cryptic-bayou-79108.herokuapp.com/)
+The deployed version of this app can be found [here](https://bachelorette-fantasy-league.herokuapp.com/)

 Additionally, here is a link to the [server-side repository](https://github.com/thinkful-ei24/cameron-fullstack-capstone-server)

-## Demo Accounts
+## Demo Account
-There are two demo accounts:
-- To try out the selection process:
-  - username: demoSelection
-  - password: password123
-- To try out the results page, either submit guesses for the above or log in with this account
+- To try out the results page, log in with this account:
   - username: demoResults
   - password: password123
+- To try out the selection process, you'll need to create a new account.

 ## App Screenshots
 **Login Page:**